forynski/jax-pid-nn/README.md

 **JAX-PID-NN** is a comprehensive neural network framework for **particle identification (PID)** in ALICE at the LHC, optimised for the challenging **0.7–3 GeV/c momentum range** where detector signatures overlap and missing data (especially TOF) significantly impacts traditional methods.

-This repository includes **three complementary architectures**, from fast baseline to state-of-the-art:
+This repository includes **four complementary architectures**, from fast baseline to state-of-the-art:

 1. **SimpleNN:** Fast, lightweight baseline
 2. **DNN:** Deeper network with batch normalisation
-3. **FSE+Attention:** State-of-the-art with detector masking and attention mechanisms
+3. **FSE+Attention (Phase 0):** State-of-the-art with detector masking and attention mechanisms
+4. **FSE+Attention (Detector-Aware - Phase 1):** Enhanced Phase 0 with explicit detector-level masking for improved robustness

 Built for **ALICE O2Physics** with:
 - JAX/Flax JIT compilation (~10× speedup, 2-3x vs PyTorch)